oerc-music/meld-testing-ssi3/README.md

 ### 2021: January

-- [ ] Flesh out further "Hello MELD" apps, with testing
+- [x] Flesh out further "Hello MELD" apps, with testing
 - [ ] Organize test suite for meld-clients-core, based initially on the "Hello MELD" tests
 - [ ] Review text fixture setup for MELD publication (e.g. Solid and/or mocks?)
-- [ ] Updates to SSI3 report
+- [x] Updates to SSI3 report

+Due to issues with test framework, attention has been switched to "Hello MELD" and ensuring the issues are captured in the sustainability report.

 ### 2021: February

-- [ ] Review Lohengrin MELD app
+- [x] Review Lohengrin MELD app
-- [ ] Review Delius MELD app
+- [x] Review Delius MELD app
-- [ ] mini MELDfest: present "Hello MELD and initial testing framework"
+- [x] mini MELDfest: present "Hello MELD and initial testing framework"
-- [ ] Updates to SSI3 report
+- [x] Updates to SSI3 report

 ### 2021: March